 The following issue shows the outcome.
 Bruce Wayne is now in prison for what he did to the Joker.
 Superman visits him and offers encouraging words, anticipating an early release with good behavior.
 Bruce says that he had been beating up a lot of people and thus has doubt of early release.
 Superman’s visit was to tell him that he was having a girl, but Bruce already made the prediction.
 A very similar prediction took place at the end of Kingdom Come when Bruce predicted that Wonder Woman was pregnant.

 The story continues to show Superman’s daughter growing up and becoming a symbol of peace, since she is a child of two worlds.
 She was able to look at the Earth from a distance and predict that the end was near, and people needed to end their petty quarrels immediately.
 None of this actually mattered though, since the whole thing was a fantasy.
 Other interesting pieces of this fantasy include Joker discovering that Batman’s name is Bruce.
-You could pick up the issue with the fantasy but for the price it’s at, you might as well just buy the graphic novel version, which would probably be a wiser decision.
+You could pick up the issue (Affiliate Link) with the fantasy but for the price it’s at, you might as well just buy the graphic novel version, which would probably be a wiser decision.